Why is the time right?

 Sponsoring Organization

-Chair, Meharry Medical College Public Health program
+Meharry Medical College Department of Public Health Practice